bfenwick8798/SMIntegrated/README.md

 * The map is telling me there's a structure here but there's nothing here!

 Make sure you have the right world seed - if you mistyped it the map will not accurately have the structures displayed.
 Also, check if you're on the right Y level (see above)

+* When will you add <x> feature?

+I don't realy have many features to add, so if you have any ideas open an issue.